picketlink/picketlink-installer/README.md

 The PicketLink Installer provides an easy way to get started with PicketLink.

-It configures a JBoss Enterprise Platform 6 installation with all the necessary modules, some basic configurations and quickstarts.
+It configures a JBoss Enterprise Application Platform 6 installation with all the necessary modules, some basic configurations and quickstarts.

+Important Note: Once JBoss Enterprise Application Platform 6 is updated with PicketLink 2.5 libraries and tools, the installer will no longer be necessary.

 System Requirements
 -------------------